ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-What we want is for our AST to be a combination of the `Machines` and `Drone`
-ASTs.
-We studied `Coproduct` in Chapter 6, a higher kinded disjunction:

 Yang kita inginkan adalah PSA kita menjadi sebuah kombinasi dari PSA `Machines`
 dan `Drone`.
 Kita telah mempelajari `Coproduct` pada bab 6 yang merupakan
 sebuah disjungsi jenis tinggi (lol, help):